akka/alpakka/docs/src/main/paradox/google-cloud-pub-sub-grpc.md

 The Alpakka Google Cloud Pub/Sub gRPC library contains the classes generated from [Google's protobuf specification](https://github.com/googleapis/java-pubsub/tree/master/proto-google-cloud-pubsub-v1/).

+@@@note { title="ALPN on JDK 8" }

-To call the API via gRPC, the ALPN Java agent is required to be set up correctly.
+For use on JDK 8 the ALPN Java agent needs to be set up explicitly.

+@@@

 ### Maven

-Configure your project to use the Java agent for ALPN and add `-javaagent:...` to your startup scripts as described in the @extref:[Akka gRPC documentation](akka-grpc:/buildtools/maven.html#starting-your-akka-grpc-server-from-maven).
+When using JDK 8: configure your project to use the Java agent for ALPN and add `-javaagent:...` to your startup scripts as described in the @extref:[Akka gRPC documentation](akka-grpc:/buildtools/maven.html#starting-your-akka-grpc-server-from-maven).

 ### sbt

-Configure your project to use the Java agent for ALPN and add `-javaagent:...` to your startup scripts.
+When using JDK 8: Configure your project to use the Java agent for ALPN and add `-javaagent:...` to your startup scripts.

 Pull in the [`sbt-javaagent`](https://github.com/sbt/sbt-javaagent) plugin.